-She is probably Rioja’s most widely traveled young winemaker, having done stints in Australia, New Zealand, Chile, Argentina, California and Tuscany.
+She is probably Rioja’s most widely traveled young winemaker.
+She done stints in Australia, New Zealand, Chile, Argentina, California and Tuscany.
 In Rioja: Vinos Silenciosos, Bárbara says, “I was lucky to start out in the world of wine working in Château Margaux, where I learned the importance of viticulture and the quality of grapes.
 In Robert Mondavi I realized how different New World winemaking is, and in Pulenta Estate in Mendoza, I understood that I was really capable of starting my own winery.”

 With those credentials in her resumé it’s easy to imagine a spectacular outcome.